HMS Lion (1709): Career

-Captain Brett who was wounded in the battle was obliged to have the Captain of the Marines arrested for skulking on the poop under cover some bags, setting such a bad example that it encouraged most of his men to do likewise.
+Captain Brett, who was wounded in the battle, was obliged to have the captain of the Marines arrested for skulking on the poop under cover of some bags, setting such a bad example that it encouraged most of his men to do likewise.
 Dominic Serres painted a version of the event in 1860, from three drawings done at the time by Peircy Brett.

 In April 1747 Lion was part of a small squadron under the overall command of Thomas Fox on HMS Kent, consisting of HMS Hampton Court, HMS Eagle, HMS Chester, HMS Hector, and two fireships.
 They cruised between Ushant and Cape Finisterre in an attempt to intercept a large merchant fleet that was sailing from San Domingo to France.
 After a month at sea they encountered the convoy, which consisted of some 170 ships carrying a cargo of cochineal, cotton, indigo and other valuable commodities.
 They were escorted by four French warships, who fled upon the approach of the British fleet.
 Fox's squadron captured 46 merchants, and dispersed the rest.
 Some were later captured by smaller British warships operating in the area.

 In January 1748 Charles Watson was appointed commander-in-chief of the Newfoundland and North American station with his flag in HMS Lion.

-The Lion continued in service until 1765, when she was sold out of the navy.
+Lion continued in service until 1765, when she was sold out of the navy.